jncraton/tic-tac-toe/readme.md

 ![Move sequence](https://upload.wikimedia.org/wikipedia/commons/1/1b/Tic-tac-toe-game-1.svg)

 The included `my_agent` function should be modified to return an appropriate move for a given board position.
-Additional implementation details are descrived in `play.py`.
+Additional implementation details are described in `play.py`.

 Algorithms
 ----------